okikiolumide/DevOps-Project-Doc/README.md

 **Tools**

-Ansible
+- Ansible
-Jenkins
+- Jenkins
-Sonarqube
+- Sonarqube
-Artifactory
+- Artifactory
-AWS
+- AWS

+*Tools will be added as soon as project is completed*